-- 6.7.7 Head dress must not be worn during the examination, unless required for religious observance or medical reasons. - 6.7.8 Recorded footage of the online examination will be made available to the University when required, in accordance with A-46 Confidentiality of students' personal information policy and the Records management policy. - 6.7.9 Students are responsible for knowing their examination times and are required to log in 10 minutes prior to the published start time to complete the identity verification process.
+- 6.7.7 Head dress must not be worn during the examination, unless required for religious observance or medical reasons. - 6.7.8 Recorded footage of the online examination will be made available to the University when required, in accordance with the Privacy Policy and the Records management policy. - 6.7.9 Students are responsible for knowing their examination times and are required to log in 10 minutes prior to the published start time to complete the identity verification process.
 Students who log in after the published start time will not be allowed any additional time to complete the examination. - 6.7.10 Reading time will be incorporated into the approved duration for the examination. - 6.7.11 Unless it is permitted in the course outline or as an approved variation, a student must not have anything that could provide an advantage to themselves.
-Examples include, but are not limited to: - a. electronic devices, including smart watches and headphones, other than those devices needed for undertaking the exam - b. calculators - c. books, notes or other documents including dictionaries - d. other items listed on the relevant Campus Central website
+Examples include, but are not limited to: - a. electronic devices, including smart watches and headphones, other than those devices needed for undertaking the exam - b. calculators - c. books, notes or other documents including dictionaries

-- 6.7.12 Items that are allowed for use in the examination must not be enhanced or tampered with in a way that has the potential to provide an additional advantage to any student. - 6.7.13 Students are not permitted to communicate with any other people during the examination. - 6.7.14 Students are not permitted to leave the view of the webcam at any time during the examination. - 6.7.15 Students are not permitted to retain a copy of examination questions following completion of an online examination. - 6.7.16 Breaches of examination procedures will be treated as misconduct even if it cannot be demonstrated that a student gained an advantage as a result of the breach. - 6.7.17 The invigilator will document breaches of examination procedures and provide a report within five working days.
-The report will be provided to the relevant academic integrity officer in the case of academic misconduct matters, to the Executive Dean in the case of other misconduct matters, or both if the matter falls into both categories. - 6.7.18 If the academic integrity officer considers that the breach constitutes academic misconduct, they will investigate the matter following the procedures in section 9 of this manual.
-For other misconduct matters the Executive Dean will determine the appropriate process to follow. - 6.7.19 Exceptions to online examination procedures may only be made with the prior approval of the Director: Student and Academic Services.
+- d. other items listed on the relevant Campus Central website - 6.7.12 Items that are allowed for use in the examination must not be enhanced or tampered with in a way that has the potential to provide an additional advantage to any student. - 6.7.13 Students are not permitted to communicate with any other people during the examination. - 6.7.14 Students are not permitted to leave the view of the webcam at any time during the examination. - 6.7.15 Students are not permitted to retain a copy of examination questions following completion of an online examination. - 6.7.16 Breaches of examination procedures will be treated as misconduct even if it cannot be demonstrated that a student gained an advantage as a result of the breach. - 6.7.17 The invigilator will document breaches of examination procedures and provide a report within five working days.
+The report will be provided to: - the relevant academic integrity officer in the case of academic misconduct matters, to be dealt with under the procedures in section 9 of this manual, or - to the Executive Dean in the case of other misconduct matters, or - both if the matter falls into both categories. - 6.7.18 Exceptions to online examination procedures may only be made with the prior approval of the Registrar and Director: Student and Academic Services.